VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

 ___

 + **<u>Pitiless Flail of Grace/Purgation</u>:**
-*Erichthonios* will turn and perform a tank buster line AoE on the main target, knocking him back (cannot be immuned) and dealing <span class='phys'>physical damage</span> and applying a <span class='debuff'>Magic Vulnerability Up</span> debuff.
+*Erichthonios* will turn and perform a tank buster line AoE on the main target, knocking him back (cannot be immune) and dealing <span class='phys'>physical damage</span> and applying a <span class='debuff'>Magic Vulnerability Up</span> debuff.
 Afterward the current main target will either get hit by:
   + **True Holy**, a share marker dealing <span class='magic'>magical damage</span> if the attack is **Pitiless Flail of Grace**
   + **True Flare**, a flare marker dealing <span class='magic'>magical damage</span> if the attack is **Pitiless Flail of Purgation**.